-Most of us have read or heard advice about ‘good posture’ at one time or another.
-More often than not it relates to our daytime activities – lifting, pushing, standing up, sitting, using a computer.
+Most of us have been given advice about ‘good posture’ at one time or another.
+It usually relates to our daytime activities: for lifting, standing, sitting, or using a computer.
 But how many times have you been given advice about a good posture for sleeping?
-The answer, in all probability, is never.
-When you consider that we spend at least one third of our lives lying in bed, it should be every bit as important to maintain a good posture but it’s often neglected.

 What is a good sleeping posture?

 When lying on a flat bed, the recommended sleeping position for a neutral spine is the foetus – on your side, curled up.
 However, this position is just one of six common types of sleeping position and is adopted by less than half of Britons.
-Even in the foetus position, experts still recommend certain sleeping habits to ensure the body’s alignment is not disrupted, such as replacing pillows frequently to keep the head, neck and shoulders appropriately supported and propping pillows between the knees to keep the hips in the mid-line as well as below the knees to flatten the back.
-If that doesn’t sound particularly appealing, we can hardly blame you – it can be very difficult to change your sleeping habits and get used to new ones.
+And it’s not the only good sleeping posture you can choose from.

 So how do you achieve a sleeping posture which resembles the Fowler’s positions?
 It’s extremely difficult with a flat bed.
 Some back-pain sufferers will pile pillows up.
 However, this can lead to awkward neck positions, causing stiffness and muscle strains.